yxj0312/docs/Interview/Prepared Interview Question.md

 ### Difference between single-quoted('') and double-quoted("") in PHP

+double-quoted:

-double-quoted: variables in the strings will be evaluated.
+- variables in the strings will be evaluated.

+- display escape characters

 ### const vs define()